hugozhang0577/ukb_taste_dysfunction/README.md

 | `exwas_baseline/field_list.txt`, `exwas_followup/field_list.txt` | `REPLACE` | the derivation code matches the readable answer text              |
 | everything else                                                      | `RAW`     | the derivation code does its own recoding from the numeric coding |

-The two questionnaire scans cover hundreds of categorical items on unrelated answer scales.
-Under `REPLACE` each answer arrives as the text the participant was shown, so a derivation reads `== "Never"` or `== "Once or more daily"` and is legible against the questionnaire itself; under `RAW` the same line would be `== 0` or `== 5` against a per-field data-coding that has to be looked up separately, and a wrong lookup is invisible.
-That is why `exwas_baseline/01_derive_exposures.R` compares answer strings throughout and has no numeric-code comparisons at all.
+The two questionnaire scans contain hundreds of categorical questions, each with its own response scale.
+For the ExWAS analysis, we use the `REPLACE` export format, in which each response is stored as the label shown to the participant.
+This makes the derivation code easy to read and verify against the original questionnaire—for example, `== "Never"` or `== "Once or more daily"`.
+With the `RAW` format, the same comparisons would use numeric codes such as `== 0` or `== 5`.
+Because these codes vary across fields, they must be checked against a separate coding reference, making errors much harder to detect.
+For this reason, `exwas_baseline/01_derive_exposures.R` compares response labels rather than numeric codes.

-Everywhere else the recoding is explicit in the script, so the numeric values are what is wanted and `RAW` is the right choice. `preprocessing/01_build_base_table.R` is deliberately tolerant of both: its two categorical recodes accept either the numeric coding or the replaced label and return the numeric coding either way.
+For the other analyses, all recoding rules are defined explicitly in the scripts.
+The numeric values are therefore appropriate, so these scripts use the `RAW` export format.
+The script `preprocessing/01_build_base_table.R` can handle either format for its two categorical variables: it accepts both the raw numeric codes and the corresponding response labels, and always returns the numeric coding.

-Feeding an ExWAS export to a `RAW`-expecting script, or the reverse, does not error — the comparisons simply never match, and every derived exposure comes out empty or constant.
-Each derivation script therefore reports how many values it actually recoded, so a mismatched export shows up as a count of zero rather than as a scan with nothing in it.
+Importantly, using the wrong export format does not usually produce an error.
+Instead, the comparisons fail to match, causing the derived variables to be empty or constant.
+To make this problem visible, each derivation script reports the number of values successfully recoded.
+A count of zero therefore signals a likely export-format mismatch rather than a questionnaire scan containing no relevant responses.

 ## Expected file layout